chrishokamp/dynamic-transformer-ensembles/README.md

 ```
 - pretrained model checkpoints can be downloaded from the links above.

-For a quick test, use the `--rows-to-eval` kwarg, which will only predict the first `N` rows from the dataset:
+For a quick test, use the `--rows-to-eval` argument, which will only predict the first `N` rows from the dataset:
 ```
 MODEL_ID=model_checkpoints/wcep_fine-tune-bart-large/checkpointepoch\=1.ckpt \
 RUN_FLAGS='--max-articles-in-cluster 5 --max-src-length 512 --max-tgt-length 64 --num-beams 5 --rows-to-eval 10 --eval-prefix wcep_5_articles_' \